slatex/sTeX/README.md

 sTeX comes with a large corpus of pre-annotated materials that act as evaluation grounds and regression tests for the sTeX functionality and best practices that are publicly available.
-* [HelloWorld](https://gl.mathhub.info/HelloWorld) a collection of simple hello world examples the show off the best practices of sTeX annotation.
 * [SMGLoM](https://gl.mathhub.info/smglom), the Semantic, Multilingual Glossary of Mathematics (and similar disciplines).
 SMGloM provides a large set of definitions and well-designed semantic macros for core mathematical (and computation) concepts and objects.
 This resource greatly facilitates "getting off the ground" in semantic annotation.
-* [MiKoMH](https://gl.mathhub.info/MiKoMH) a set of semantically annotated courses in computer science and (symbolic) AI (ca. 5000 pages of slides and notes).
-Ca. 3000 problem/solutions exist are only available upon request.
+* [courses](https://gl.mathhub.info/courses) a set of semantically annotated courses in computer science and (symbolic) AI (ca. 7000 pages of slides and notes).
+Ca. 5000 problem/solutions and old exams are available publicly (more exist in private repositories).
+* [Papers](https://gl.mathhub.info/Papers) a set of semantically annotated research papers about the work in the [KWARC group at FAU](https://kwarc.info).
+* [talks](https://gl.mathhub.info/talks) a set of semantically annotated presentations about the work in the [KWARC group at FAU](https://kwarc.info).
 * [sTeX3 Labs](https://gl.mathhub.info/sTeX) a set of experimental re-formalizations of
-  (mostly) [SMGLoM](https://gl.mathhub.info/smglom) material to fully take advantage of the sTeX3 functionality and the [rusTeX](https://github.com/slatex/RusTeX)/[MMT](https://uniformal.github.io) pipeline and knowledge managemen facilities.
+  (mostly) [SMGLoM](https://gl.mathhub.info/smglom) material to fully take advantage of the sTeX3 functionality and the [rusTeX](https://github.com/slatex/RusTeX)/[MMT](https://uniformal.github.io) pipeline and knowledge management facilities.

-All of these are hosted on [MathHub](https://mathhub.info), an experimental portal for the management of active mathematical documents and flexiformal mathematics.
+All of these are hosted on [MathHub](https://mathhub.info), a portal for the management of active mathematical documents and flexiformal mathematics.
 The organization of the material into "mathematical archives" (GIT repositories with a particular standardized structure on [a GitLab repository management server](https://gl.mathhub.info) greatly enhances modularization and the provision of added value services.

+## Application: The ALeA System

+sTeX is the main content representation format used in the [ALeA System](https::/alea.education), and adaptive learning assistant, which uses the semantic annotations for adaptive course materials and interactive learning interventions.

 ## Setup